Family Limitation (Boardwalk Empire): Plot

 Two of the D'Alessio brothers rob one of Nucky's bagmen on the Boardwalk in broad daylight.
-Because the thieves are perceived to be Italian, Nucky suspects Luciano is behind it.
+Because the thieves are perceived to be Italian, Nucky suspects Luciano is behind the robbery.
 Margaret asks Mrs. McGarry, the chairwoman of the Temperance League, for advice on whether to accept Nucky's offer to move in with him.
-Though clearly uncomfortable with Nucky not offering her his hand in marriage first, Mrs. McGarry advises Margaret to do as she sees fit and gives her a Sanger pamphlet on birth control.
+Though uncomfortable with Nucky not offering his hand in marriage first, Mrs. McGarry advises her to do as she sees fit and gives her a Sanger pamphlet on birth control.
 Luciano, who is sleeping with Gillian, confides in her his frequent problem with impotence caused by recurring gonorrhea.
-He is informed by Rothstein via a surprise telephone call that Gillian is not Jimmy's wife, but rather his mother.
+He is informed by Rothstein that Gillian is not Jimmy's wife, but rather his mother.

 In Chicago, Jimmy advises Torrio against ordering a "retreat" from their interests in Sheridan's territory, since it will only make them look weak.
 He also spends more time with Capone and his family, inadvertently discovering that Al's son Sonny, whom he passes off as an "idiot", is actually deaf.
-After reconciling with Sheridan at his hotel, the hotel's coat checker (Capone's wife) hands Jimmy and Capone concealed guns, which they use to whack Sheridan and his men.
-Jimmy is effused with praise from Torrio for organizing the ambush, which angers Capone and leads him and Jimmy to trade insults over Jimmy's weak nerves and Capone lying about serving in the war.
-Capone later visits Jimmy and gifts him a package of steaks; the two men make up and Capone reveals his fear over how Sonny's disability will affect his future.
+After reconciling with Sheridan, the hotel's coat checker (Capone's wife) hands Jimmy and Capone concealed guns, which they use to kill Sheridan and his men.

+Jimmy is effused with praise from Torrio for organizing the ambush, which angers Capone and leads him and Jimmy to trade insults over Jimmy's weak nerves and Capone lies about his service.
+Capone later visits Jimmy and gifts him a package of steaks; the two men make up and Capone admits his fear over how Sonny's disability will affect his future.
 Jimmy encourages Capone not to give up hope that modern medicine might find a way to help his son.